 Active military who are residents of California stationed outside the state are not required to pay California income tax on their military income.
-However, military persons are required to pay income tax on all other income sources.
+However, military

 If the military person has been out of California for any length of time and has not paid income tax, to determine whether California residence has been maintained, evidence would be the home of record in military documents, and/or the Defense Finance and Accounting Service (DFAS) Military Leave and Earnings Statement (LES) (Form 702).